 No buttons, no lights, no software.
 The last thing we wanted to do was saddle you with more work!
 That’s why we spent so much time huddled around a whiteboard figuring out how to remove all buttons, LEDs and software drivers.
 In a big way, Gemma’s awesomeness flows from what it’s not.
 You need to download nothing.
 Install nothing.
 Push nothing.
 Watch nothing.

 ALL APPS!
 That's right, Gemma sends the audio from YOUR favourite app to your SKAA speakers and headphones.
-Example: today on my Nexus smart phone I used Gemma, Google Translate and a pair of SKAA headphones to help me polish up my Chinese pronunciation.
+Example: today on my vintage Nexus smart phone I used Gemma, Google Translate and a pair of SKAA headphones to help me polish up my Chinese pronunciation.
 Boy do I suck.
 Then I used the same setup and made some free Skype calls.
-I still talk into my Nexus’ microphone, but I listen over SKAA headphones and I get to have the phone in front of me where I have easy access to the mute button and can use the camera for video Skype.
+I still talk into my smart phone’s microphone, but I listen over SKAA headphones and I get to have the phone in front of me where I have easy access to the mute button and can use the camera for video Skype.
 The sound is WAY better than my earbuds and there’s no echo problem like when I use the speakerphone.

 Range is 15 meters indoors.
 That's almost 50 feet.
 Outdoors it can be way more.